Skip to main content

 Retry policy

-Failed deliveries are retried with exponential backoff (base 1s, multiplier 2x):
+Failed deliveries are retried with exponential backoff (base 1 second, multiplier 2x, max 60 seconds):

-After 5 failed attempts, the delivery is marked as exhausted.
+After the 10th failed attempt, the delivery is marked as exhausted.
+A 410 Gone response exhausts the delivery immediately.
 Check delivery status via the deliveries endpoint.

 Retries are processed in batches, so actual delay may be slightly longer than shown.